pfgithub/scpl/docs/actions/expandurl.md

 This action expands and cleans up URLs which have been shortened using a URL shortening service like TinyURL or Bit.ly.

+### note

+The expanded URL is cleaned, removing unnecessary parameters such as "utm_source".

 ### output

 The full, expanded URL, or the original URL if the URL was not shortened